siozia/reactjs-babel-webpack-mocha-chai/README.md

 # Content
-Package for quick start of js (ES5) project.
+Package for quick start reactjs project.
 It includes:
-- JsHint as linter
+- Eslint as linter
 - Mocha+Chai for unit testing
 - Webpack as bundler (including css-loader,style-loader,html-webpack-plugin)
+- babel for transpiling

 ## Quick start usage
 - yarn (to install all dependencies)